Fail-closed baseline pairing with lower-memory retries

 - Report generation requires paired-windows evidence (non-perfect pairing is rejected).

-- Chunked snapshot/restore and proof-pack workflow helpers reduce retry and long-run friction.
+- Chunked snapshot/restore and evidence-pack workflow helpers reduce retry and long-run friction.

 This release makes baseline pairing a checked contract instead of a convention.
 If a CI/release run says it is paired to a baseline, it now has to carry valid evaluation_windows evidence, and the system enforces dataset, tokenizer, and masking parity instead of letting ambiguous comparisons slip through.